karthmeda/MustListn/README.md

 - It was tough syntaxing passing data to database tables in Rails and more importantly to deploy to heroku.
 I tried to change the query language to the database from sqlite to postgres to deploy to heroku which backfired, so for now I have used firebase.
 I will properly implement the data passed to tables and deploy to heroku.

-- I would like to additional song data from itunes and perhaps stats like no. of downloads, etc.
+- I would like to additional song data from iTunes and perhaps stats like no. of downloads, etc.

 - Be able to filter or search songs by keywords from the song name, artist, etc.